 Violent Crimes Lawyer Chester, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
 Our violent crimes lawyers in Chester, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
-At Combs Waterkotte, our Chester, IL criminal defense team moves fast to start building your defense right away.
+At Combs Waterkotte, our Chester, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in Chester, IL